btcpayserver/btcpayserver-doc/docs/Deployment/BackupRestore.md

 The backup process needs to be started as root, which it will check for and let you know if you have to switch users.
 After the user has been determined suitable, the script will set itself up to take the next steps:

-* checks for docker dir.
+* checks for docker dir
 * Makes a dump of the postgres DB.
-* Sets BTCPay directory.
+* Sets BTCPay directory
-* Sets backup directory.
+* Sets backup directory
-* Determines the DB dump path.
+* Determines the DB dump path
-* Determines the backup path.
+* Determines the backup path

 If the backup directory doesn't exist yet, the script will ensure to make one.
 With these preparations taken, the backup process is now starting.

 The script has checks to ensure it either works or fails with a comprehensive error message at every step of the way.
-This gets determined by a `-e` tag at the start of the script.
+This gets determined by a `-e` flag at the start of the script.

 ```
 echo "🚨 Database container could not be started or found."